 Liquid Web is a more advanced and more powerful alternative to Scala Hosting.
 If you believe that Scala might not be enough for your site, Liquid Web is a logical next choice.
 With this one here, you can pick managed or unmanaged service with InterWorx, cPanel, or Plesk control panel.

 The provider is quite easy to use if you pick managed service, but InterWorx interfaces are somewhat different from regular cPanel or even Scala’s SPanel.
 This means it might take some time to get used to it.
 Nonetheless, Liquid Web packs serious power for big and popular websites and even web-based apps.
+Read our Liquid Web review to learn more about its features.

 What is ScalaHosting?